3PointCode/3PointCode/README.md

 ## Hello world, my name is Tomasz 👋
 <div align="center">
   Currently I am a student of Computer Engineering at University of Science and Technology in Wrocław 🎓
-  <br />🔭 I’m currently working on getting better with C#
+  <br />🔭 I’m currently working on getting better with algorithms
   <br />🌱 I’m currently learning Rust
   <br />🏀 In my spare time I'm playing basketball
   <br />